Poetry and Short Fiction Competition

 Please read the rules of entry here

-JACQUELINE GABBITAS is co-editor of Brittle Star.
+Jacqueline Gabbitas is co-editor of Brittle Star.
 Her poetry has been published in magazines and anthologies including Poetry Review and The Forward Prize Book of Poetry, and broadcast on BBC Radio 3’s The Verb.
-Her short collections include Mid Lands (Hearing Eye), Earthworks and Small Grass (Stonewood Press).
-She is a poetry tutor and works for Writing East Midlands.
+Her chapbooks include Mid Lands (Hearing Eye, 2007), Earthworks (2012) and Small Grass (2014) both from Stonewood Press.
+She is a poetry tutor and mentor.